Semmelstulle/app-list-for-homebridge-smartglass/README.md

 ![Application menu](images/step1.JPG)
 3rd select "File info" in the lower left of the screen<br />
 ![Manage app screen](images/step2.JPG)
-4th extracth the information.
+4th extract the information.
 Preferrably add it to the lists as a pull request but an issue with a screenshot will work, too.<br />
 ![Imformation screen](images/step3.JPG)